UTDNebula/jupiter/README.md

 git checkout -b feature/<feature-name>
 ```

-When you are ready to merge your branch into the `develop` branch, please create a pull request and request a review from the Jupiter Dev Team
+When you are ready to merge your branch into the `develop` branch, please create a pull request and request a review from the Jupiter Dev Team.
+Please include details about what issue you are addressing with the pull request, what changes you made, and any other relevant information.